seegg/date-picker/README.md

 ### create a new Date Picker:

 The constructor accepts a Date object and a callback function as arguments.
-The start date and the end date and whether it's done selecting passed to the callback as params.
+The start date and the end date and whether it's done selecting is passed to the callback as params.

 ```
 const datePicker = new DatePicker(Date, Callback)